dieghernan/chulapa/docs/collections/_skins/navi.md

 ---
 layout: default
-title: Butterfly
+title: Navi
-subtitle: As it should be
+subtitle: Finally we found each other
-excerpt: Butterfly, as it should be.
+excerpt: Navi, finally we found each other.
-date: 2025-03-01
+date: 2025-03-18
-last_modified_at: 2025-03-07
+last_modified_at: 2025-03-19
 tags: [skin, bootstrap, dieghernan, header-splash]
 categories: [skins]
 skin: butterfly